tuw-cpsg/sf-pkg/README.md

 ------------

-These packages depend on Eigen3, so when not installed (you will get an error when runngin catkin_make if so), get it from http://eigen.tuxfamily.org/index.php?title=Main_Page.
+These packages depend on Eigen3, so when not installed (you will get an error when running catkin_make if so), get it from http://eigen.tuxfamily.org/index.php?title=Main_Page.
 It is sufficient to copy the directory 'Eigen/' from this archive to /usr/include/eigen3, i.e. there is no installation necessary.